Mount Miwa: Geography

-Japanese cedar (Cryptomeria, jp. sugi) grows all over the mountain and is considered a holy tree.
+Japanese cedar (Cryptomeria; Japanese: sugi) grows all over the mountain and is considered a holy tree.

-Situated in Sakurai, Nara prefecture, Mt Miwa's elevation reaches approximately 467 meters.
-The mountain features numerous man-made earthen mounds which are listed in the Archaeology portion of the article.
+Situated in Sakurai, Nara Prefecture, Mount Miwa's elevation reaches approximately 467 meters.
+The mountain features numerous manmade earthen mounds which are listed in the Archaeology section of this article.

+There are 9 location markers (居場所確認標) along the footpath from Sai Jinja (狭井神社; elevation: 80 metres) to the summit of Mount Miwa: